stephenwvickers/node-windows-eventlog-reader/README.md

 # windows-eventlog-reader - [homepage][homepage]

-This modules provides [Node.js][nodejs] programs the ability to read events from a Windows Event Log.
+This modules provides [Node.js][nodejs] programs the ability to read events from a Windows event log.

 This module is installed using [node package manager (npm)][npm]: